 - (2) One (1) copy of the inspection report shall be handed to the operator, or other responsible person, or be posted in a conspicuous place on an inside wall of the establishment.
 The inspection report shall not be defaced and shall be made available to the regulatory agency upon request.
 An identical copy of the inspection report shall be filed with the records of the regulatory agency. - (3) Every milk producer, hauler, distributor, or plant operator, upon request of the regulatory agency, shall permit access of officially designated persons to all parts of the establishment or facilities to determine compliance with the provisions of these rules.
 Upon request, a distributor or plant operator shall furnish the regulatory agency, for official use only, a true statement of the actual quantities of milk and milk products of each grade purchased and sold, and a list of all sources of the milk and milk products, records of inspections, tests, and pasteurization time and temperature records. - (4) It shall be unlawful for any person who, in an official capacity, obtains any information, which is entitled to protection as a trade secret (including information as to quantity, quality, source, or disposition of milk or milk products, or results of inspections or tests of milk or milk products), under the provisions of these rules, to use this information to his/her own advantage or to reveal it to any unauthorized person.
-The 2009 edition of the Grade A Pasteurized Milk Ordinance with Administrative Procedures is hereby incorporated by reference as published by the Department of Health and Human Services, Public Health Service, Food and Drug
+The Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision is hereby incorporated by reference as published by the

-Administration, Milk Safety Branch (HFS-626), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
+United States Department of Health and Human Services, Public Health Service, Food and Drug Administration, Division of Plant and Dairy Food (HFS-316), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
 This rule does not incorporate any subsequent amendments or additions to the Pasteurized Milk Ordinance (PMO).

-AUTHORITY: section 196.939, RSMo 2000.\ Original rule filed April 20, 1973, effective April 30, 1973.
+AUTHORITY: section 196.939, RSMo 2000.
+Original rule filed April 20, 1973, effective April 30, 1973.
 Rescinded and readopted: Filed March 11, 1980, effective July 1, 1980.
 Amended: Filed Feb.
 1, 1990, effective April 26, 1990.
 Amended: Filed Feb.
 15, 2007, effective July 30, 2007.
 Amended: Filed Aug.
 3, 2009, effective Jan.
 30, 2010.
+Amended: Filed March 13, 2012, effective Sept.
+30, 2012.
+Amended: Filed July 23, 2013, effective Feb.
+28, 2014.